Nolan Gorman Player Props: Cardinals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff last season ranked 12th in MLB.
+- The Blue Jays pitching staff was 12th in the league last season with a collective 8.7 strikeouts per nine innings.

-- The Blue Jays' 3.88 team ERA ranked 14th among all league pitching staffs.
+- The Blue Jays had a 3.88 team ERA that ranked 14th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.